AdaCore/spark2014/docs/ug/appendix.rst

 External Axiomatizations
 ========================

-What is it ?
+What is it?
 ----------------
 It is a feature of the |SPARK| toolset that allows to manually supply a WhyMl translation for the public specification of a library level package that is in
 |SPARK|.
 This feature is still experimental.

-Why is it useful ?
+Why is it useful?
 -------------------------
 - For features that cannot easily be described using contracts, like transitivity, counting, or summation
 - To link functions to the logic world, like trigonometry functions
 - To improve provability of client code, like for containers

-How does it work ?
+How does it work?
 ----------------------------------
 - To say that a library package has an external axiomatization, we annotate it using::